 manage and motivate others

-For IEng you need to have either a recognised Bachelor’s degree or a recognised Higher National Certificate (HNC) or Higher National Diploma (HND) plus further study to Bachelor’s degree level.
+For IEng you need to have either a recognised Bachelor’s degree or a recognised HNC (SCQF Level 7) or HND (SCQF Level 8) plus further study to Bachelor’s degree level.

 If you do not have the above qualifications, you may still be able to achieve IEng or CEng by other approved routes.
 You can check these alternative routes with the Engineering Council or with the appropriate professional engineering institution.